Ziwei-ChenChen/savvySh/README.md

-# savvySh: Shrinkage Estimators for Linear Regression
+# savvySh: Shrinkage Methods for Linear Regression Estimation

 The `savvySh` package provides a unified interface for fitting shrinkage estimators in linear regression, particularly useful in the presence of multicollinearity or high-dimensional covariates.
-It supports four shrinkage classes: Multiplicative Shrinkage, Slab Regression, Linear Shrinkage (LSh), and Shrinkage Ridge Regression (SRR).
+It supports four shrinkage classes: *Multiplicative Shrinkage*, *Slab Regression*, *Linear Shrinkage*, and *Shrinkage Ridge Regression*.
-These methods improve on classical OLS by trading a small amount of bias for a significant reduction in variance.
+These methods improve on the classical *ordinary least squares (OLS)* estimator by trading a small amount of bias for a significant reduction in variance.

 This package builds on theoretical work discussed in:

-Asimit, V., Cidota, M. A., Chen, Z., & Asimit, J. (2025). *Slab and Shrinkage Linear Regression Estimation*.
+Asimit, V., Cidota, M. A., Chen, Z., & Asimit, J. (2025). [*Slab and Shrinkage Linear Regression Estimation*](http//...).

 Website available at: https://Ziwei-ChenChen.github.io/savvySh; besides, if you want to run the real data analysis on this [website](https://Ziwei-ChenChen.github.io/savvySh), please follow dependency from GitHub:
 ```r